 Oh, for the good ol’ days when instead of teachers, it would be older siblings, parents and grandparents…

-…instead of TV or computer games – play outside…
+…instead of TV or computer games – free play outside …

 …instead of XBox or a device – creative work with the hands…